Best Chinese Cartoons for Kids & Animated Shows

 Want to teach your child Chinese?
 Take a look at our Learn Chinese for Kids series where you can find FREE lessons with printables and lots of resources for kids to learn Chinese Mandarin.

-Author: Judith Cheung is a mom of one, (with one on the way) in a biracial marriage.
-Her family is originally from Hong Kong and she grew up barely speaking Chinese until she hit university where she picked up her mother-language Cantonese and then learn Mandarin.
+Author: Judith Cheung is a mom of two in a biracial marriage.
 She hopes her children, although only half Chinese will learn the language and the culture.
 Judith also works with Lofty Sky Entertainment, the producing company of ‘Miaomiao’.